 Sri Radha Raman Mandir

-A lovely 16th CE temple built by Gopal Bhatta Goswami, who had come here with 7 Shilas or Shaligrams (stones found in Gandaki river of Nepal, considered a form of Vishnu).
+A lovely 16th CE temple that was built by Gopal Bhatta Goswami, who had come here with 7 Shilas or Shaligrams (stones found in the Gandaki river of Nepal, considered a form of Vishnu).
 He used to worship them every day and cover them with a wicker basket at night.
 One day morning when he removed the basket one of the stones had manifested itself into a beautiful Murti of Krishna.
 This is the same Murti that is worshipped in the temple.